jameister/jsonpath/README.md

     ["New York","Jim's Sporting Goods"]
     ["Los Angeles","Bob's Electronics"]

+### Applying Multiple Paths

-If the operation you want cannot be expressed in a single path, you can specify multiple paths on the command line. jsonpath will apply them all and merge the results together, preserving order.
+If the operation you want cannot be expressed in a single path, you can specify multiple paths on the command line. `jsonpath` will apply them all and merge the results together, preserving their order.
 For instance:

 The name of the store, then all its prices: